levenhagen/idp-acm-tmm-policy/README.md

 4. When policy #3 is compliant(only when policy #2 is compliant), policy #4 (remove-kubeadmin-password) will inform if the managed cluster has the kubeadmin password still enabled.
 You can enforce this policy if you want the policy to remove the kubeadmin pass.

+### Note
+You can customize and add users as you want in the acm-htpass-secret, but keep in mind some changes may also be required in the 3rd policy (ClusterRole).